Jungle (console)

 The Jungle was a portable game console in development by Panasonic, and announced in October 2010.
 With a design being roughly similar to a small laptop, it was developed as a portable platform for MMOs and aimed at players who wanted to play online games on the go.
 The Jungle was also Panasonic's first attempt at creating a handheld console.
 It was expected to be released in mid-2011, effectively putting it into the eighth generation of gaming along with the Nintendo 3DS and the then-unreleased PlayStation Vita.

 The system was to be the second dedicated video game console released by Panasonic, after the 3DO from 1993.
 In 1997, Panasonic was developing a new console called the Panasonic M2, but the company canceled the project.

 On March 1, 2011, Panasonic announced the cancellation of the Jungle, "due to changes in the market".

 Games

-Four games were announced for the release of the Jungle in October 2010:
+Three games were announced for the release of the Jungle in October 2010: